Fusion-in-T5: Unifying Document Ranking Signals for Improved Information Retrieval: Methodology

-In the document set $D$, there may exist many related documents that may share similar content with the current example.
-The distinctions between these documents may not be captured effectively via point-wise inference over the ``local'' information $(q, d_i, r_i)$.
-To enhance the effectiveness of ranking, we propose \textit{global} attention in FiT5 to enable the model to better comprehend and differentiate these documents in the ranking process.
+The global document set $D$ and its feature set $R$ may contain valuable information for generating the score for every document $d_i$, which cannot be captured via point-wise inference over the ``local'' information $(q, d_i, r_i)$~\cite{yu2021improving}.
+To enhance the effectiveness of ranking, we propose attention fusion in FiT5 to enable the model to better comprehend and differentiate these documents with their features in the ranking process.

 In FiT5, each $(q, d_i, r_i)$ pair first runs through $l-1$ transformer encoder layers independently, as in vanilla T5.
-Global attention is injected into every layer $j \geq l$.
-The representation of the first token [CLS] (prepended to the input), denoted as $h_{i,\text{[CLS]}}^j \in \mathbb{R}^c$, is picked out from the normal self-attention:
+The attention fusion mechanism is enabled in every layer $j \geq l$.
+The representation of the first token $\text{[CLS]}$ (prepended to the input), denoted as $h_{i,\text{[CLS]}}^j \in \mathbb{R}^c$, is picked out from the normal self-attention:

-where $\hat{\mathbf{H}}_i^j$ denotes the remaining part of the hidden representation, $c$ is the hidden size and TF is the transformer layer.
-The representations of the first tokens from all $n$ encoders are then fed into a global attention layer:
+where $\hat{\mathbf{H}}_i^j$ denotes the remaining part of the hidden representation, $c$ is the hidden size and Transformer is the transformer layer.
+The representations of the first tokens from all $n$ encoders are then fed into a \textit{global} attention layer, allowing fusion over non-local information:

 Finally, the globally-attended representation $\hat h_{i,\text{[CLS]}}^j$ is added back to the hidden representation: